Billing Account

 5. Plan Selection

-Choose plan tier based on expected VN call and SMS volume
+Choose plan tier based on expected VN call, TTS, and recording volume

 Compare token allocation cost vs. credit-only cost at each tier